TheDeanLab/navigate/docs/source/user_guide/file_formats.rst

 ======================

-The choice of file format for saving imaging data in microscopy is crucial because it affects data integrity, accessibility, and analysis efficiency.
+The choice of file format for saving imaging data in microscopy is crucial because it affects write speed, data integrity, accessibility, and analysis efficiency.
 Formats like TIFF and its derivative OME-TIFF are widely used due to their ability to store metadata and support multiple imaging channels.
-However, modern formats such as Zarr, N5, and HDF5, including OME-ZARR, cater to the needs of large-scale, multi-dimensional datasets by enabling efficient data storage, access, and processing at cloud-compute scales.
+However, modern formats such as Zarr, N5, and HDF5, including OME-Zarr, cater to the needs of large-scale, multi-dimensional datasets by enabling efficient data storage, access, and processing at cloud-compute scales.